-A redundancy occurs when someone’s employment is terminated or suspended due to a lack of business or because their position becomes unnecessary.
+A redundancy is where someone’s employment is terminated or suspended due to a lack of business or because their position becomes unnecessary.

 Employers are subject to certain requirements with respect to the process used to make redundancies, as well as redundancy pay.

 Of course, many people who have been redundant will feel that they have been treated unfairly.
-Whether your employer has broken the law is a different matter.
+However, whether your employer has broken the law is a different matter.

 Tribunal or compromise?